rsg169/insight_project/data-processing/README.md

 ## Architecture

 The pipeline first links the compressed Common Crawl archives on Amazon S3 to the PySpark processor.
-The computed time and frequency output is stored in a PostgreSQL database, which is queried by the Plotly Falcon SQL Client.
-From here, the data can be plotted uploaded for display in a browser using Plotly Chart Studio.
+The time and frequency output is stored in a PostgreSQL database, where it is retrieved by the Plotly Falcon SQL Client.
+From here, the data can be plotted and uploaded for display in a browser using Plotly Chart Studio.

 ## Dataset